MonAmiral/PlayerDogModel/README.md

 ## Features:
 Replaces the player models with a dog model!
-- You will see other players with a dog model instead of a human model.
-- Other players will see you normally if they do not have the mod installed.
+- Use the helmets on the side of the suits rack to switch between dog and human model.
 - Ragdolls aren't supported yet.

 ## Credits: